joshua-zingale/ucr-chatbot-pathway-program/project-plan/README.md

 **Objective**: Develop a generative-AI-powered tutor with a web interface to answer student questions about course materials and logistics, with an ability to elevate to a human tutor for difficult questions and an ability to compose reports from tutor-student interactions.

-**Technology Keywords**: *Retreival Augmented Generation, Language Model, Web Development, Data Management, API Integration.*
+**Keywords**: *Retreival Augmented Generation, Language Model, Web Development, Data Management, API Integration.*

 ## Introduction
 Universities across the nation are integrating generative-AI into their pedagicial tool belts.
 Some have developed specialized generative-AI systems for more specialized use.
 For example,